Skip to content

 aws s3api head-object --bucket awsexamplebucket --key dir1/example.obj

-If the restore is still in progress after you run the command, then you receive a response similar to the following message:
+If the restore is still in progress after you run the command, then you receive a response that's similar to the following message:

 {